jonathanbcsouza/kiwi-slang-generator/README.md

-# Kiwi Slang Generator #
+### Kiwi Slang Generator 🥝 🇳🇿

-My guide to help you learn the true kiwi slangs.

-Coming soon - Audios and true accents.
+This is a simple Kiwi Slang Generator!

+This app offers a fun and interactive way to discover and learn slang words and phrases commonly used in Aoatearoa.

 <img src="/app/src/main/res/drawable/app_ui.gif" width="150" hspace="5">

+*Screenshot of the Kiwi Slang Generator in action.*

 ---
-## Contributions ##
+## Contributions

-You are welcome :)
+If you have suggestions, improvements, or new slang terms to add, please fork the repo, make your additions, and submit a pull request.